MonoidMusician/blog/sources/comprehensive_errors.md

 ## Part 1: Monads?
 Applicatives!
 Both?!

 This part is ostensibly a dive about the nitty gritty details of the practical implementation of a typechecker.
-More specifically, it’s about how I believe they should be implemented (at least for simple type theories!) in a purely functional way, particularly in languages like PureScript and Haskell.
+More specifically, itʼs about how I believe they should be implemented (at least for simple type theories!) in a purely functional way, particularly in languages like PureScript and Haskell.

 However, it is also the story of how effects are useful for thinking about type theory and how the effectful structure of type theory can begin to be isolated from its algebraic structure.

 ### The Story

-To step back a bit, let’s revisit the question of how do we write down/communicate/learn the rules of a particular type theory?
+To step back a bit, letʼs revisit the question of how do we write down/communicate/learn the rules of a particular type theory?

-There’s two main ways: the presentation of the rules in terms of logic with fake syntax, and the implementation of the rules in an actual programming language.
+Thereʼs two main ways: the presentation of the rules in terms of logic with fake syntax, and the implementation of the rules in an actual programming language.

 Despite the many axes I have to grind with the fake syntax of logic-style presentations of type theory, they are quite effective at communicating rules concisely.
 At least to humans who are familiar with the white lies of type theory, certainly they are not detailed enough for computers to understand.
 However, one big downside is that they do not encode errors at all: the error state is just “no derivation found within this system of rules”.

 So with compilers, we want to give more specific errors.
 Like, “Expected this to be a type but it was a number.”
-These errors really represent the fact that the system of rules forced us to commit to a derivation, but one – or more! – of the assumptions wasn’t satisfied.
+These errors really represent the fact that the system of rules forced us to commit to a derivation, but one – or more! – of the assumptions wasnʼt satisfied.

 This “or more!” part here is what is most important to me: due to how typecheckers are implemented, they usually bail on the first error.
 I want to avoid that.
 For example, when typechecking a list, in theory all the expressions could be typechecked independently and the results combined, and this includes combining all the errors that might have occurred.
 (It also includes combining the state changes – ponder that for later.)

 A similarly suboptimal behavior is that when some knowledge is gained by the typechecker, it commits to that and judges all further knowledge against what it has committed to.
 (Again, this gets particularly tricky with state, but exists before it.)
-Returning to the list example, if the first item in the list has a particular type, all others are judged against that type – and even if the first is wrong while _all_ the others agree with each other, you’ll get many errors despite only having one problem!
+Returning to the list example, if the first item in the list has a particular type, all others are judged against that type – and even if the first is wrong while _all_ the others agree with each other, youʼll get many errors despite only having one problem!

-So my idea is basically to step away from the nitty gritty details of the sequential algorithm implementing the rules, and take a bird’s eye view of what’s going on at each step, in order to get better errors.
+So my idea is basically to step away from the nitty gritty details of the sequential algorithm implementing the rules, and take a birdʼs eye view of whatʼs going on at each step, in order to get better errors.

 In particular, this will mean **performing as many pieces in parallel at once as make sense**.
 If we get errors, then we can report all errors that occurred, not just the first.
 Or if no errors occur, then we should continue on the sequence of actions with knowledge of all of those results.
 And, **if those results were on equal footing (like the elements of a list), we should consider them on equal footing, and compare them not just to the first element but holistically as a group**.